 For Sharing.
 Auction items, musical instruments, favorite stories, and any special talents.

 Bikes.
-You are welcome to bring bikes, although there are limited places to ride (North Arm Road).
+You are welcome to bring bikes, although biking is limited to the North Arm Road.
 We ask family campers not to ride bikes within camp boundaries.
 No skateboards or skates are allowed.